It wasn’t meant to be this way.

 Cebu?
 Where was that?

 A quick search showed me that it was in the Philippines.
-Back then, I had yet to read a single travel blog post about the country, so I opened up Google Images and searched for photos of it.
+Back then, I had yet to read a single travel blog post about the country, so I opened up Google Images and searched for photos of the Philippines.
 Immediately, I was slapped in the eyeballs by a thousand breathtaking photos of the most incredible beaches I’d ever seen.

 “Holy shit,” I mumbled to myself.
 “I’ve gotta go to the Philippines.”